xrrocha/word-scrambler/README.md

 ![](docs/img/tl-dr.png)
-This article presents a Java implementation of a "legible word scrambler" and contrasts it with an equivalent Kotlin implementation that showcases Kotlin's strengths.
+This repo presents a Java implementation of a "legible word scrambler" and contrasts it with an equivalent Kotlin implementation that showcases Kotlin's strengths.
 The reader is assumed to be proficient with Java.

 ![](docs/img/cambridge-research.png)